-Since summer is approaching I ought to write our Zoobic adventure last 2009.
+Summer is approaching and I ought to write our Zoobic adventure last 2009.
 To remind readers, this blog site sprouted last August of 2010 out of boredom.
 Let’s back track…

 Zoobic Safari dubbed itself as the only tiger safari in the Philippines on a 25-hectare land.
 Exotic and wild animals on their natural habitat, it’s the closest jungle safari around.
 Although referred as wild animals, they are quiet familiar and very much acquainted with human interaction.The amusement park give them the freedom to roam and frolicked in the grasslands.

 Area for ticketing, reminders from tour guides, photo shoots, long waits, while the summer heat is on.
-You may need a lot water and Gatorade, tremendous heat is exhausting and very stressful esp. for the kids.
+You may need a lot drinking water and Gatorade, tremendous heat is exhausting and very stressful esp. for your kids.